ritua2/Basil/training/BasilTraining/LEVEL0/README.md

 * Select the meta tags.
     * Select "training" in the meta tags.
 * Select the image type.
-    * We will repeat the containerization process twice to generate both Docker and Singularity images.
-Therefore, you can select either "Docker" or "Singulariy" as the image type.
+    * We will repeat the containerization process twice to containerize the application into both docker and singularity images.
+So, you can select either "Docker" or "Singulariy" as the image type.
 * Select the base image.
-    * Select the base image as Ubuntu if you are working on Ubuntu/Debian platform.
+    * Select the base image as ubuntu if you are working on ubuntu/debian platform.
 Else, select the appropriate base image.
 * Working Directory
     * Let's keep the working directory as it is.
 We will discuss about it in the next levels.
 * Environment Variables